-Traveling to summits of more than 14,000 feet, the Colorado Rail Adventure with Vacations By Rail takes you across the Colorado Rockies aboard five standard and narrow gauge railroads: Georgetown Loop Railroad, Durango & Silverton Narrow Gauge Railroad, Cumbres & Toltec Scenic Railroad, Rio Grande Scenic Railroad, Royal Gorge Route Railroad.
-Additional highlights include visits to Great Sand Dunes National Park, Garden of the Gods and Royal Gorge Bridge and Park.
+Traveling to summits of more than 14,000 feet, the Colorado Rail Experience with Vacations By Rail takes you across the Colorado Rockies aboard five standard and narrow gauge railroads: Georgetown Loop Railroad, Durango & Silverton Narrow Gauge Railroad, Cumbres & Toltec Scenic Railroad, Leadville, Colorado & Southern Railroad, and Royal Gorge Route Railroad.
+Additional highlights include visits to Garden of the Gods and Royal Gorge Bridge and Park.

 America's Great National Parks

 Discover five of America’s national parks on one 14-day rail tour, including two overnight rail trips on Amtrak’s Empire Builder and California Zephyr trains.
-Along the way you will get a chance to tour Glacier, Yellowstone, Grand Teton, Arches, and Canyonlands national parks.
+Along the way, you will get a chance to tour Glacier, Yellowstone, Rocky Mountain, Arches, and Canyonlands national parks.

 An Autumn Tour in New England

-Take an eight-day escorted rail tour through New England in the fall to take in all the leaf colors.
-The trip includes three scenic rail excursions aboard the Conway Scenic Railroad, Green Mountain Flyer Fall Foliage Express and Cape Cod Central Railroad.
-Additional highlights include Boston city sightseeing, a visit to Plimoth Plantation, excursions to Mystic Seaport, Hildene, the Norman Rockwell Museum and Newport Mansion.
+Take an eight-day escorted rail tour through New England in the fall to take in all the foliage colors.
+The trip includes three scenic rail excursions aboard the Conway Scenic Railroad, Green Mountain Flyer Fall Foliage Express ,and Cape Cod Central Railroad.
+Additional highlights include Boston city sightseeing, a visit to Plimoth Plantation, excursions to Mystic Seaport, Hildene, the Norman Rockwell Museum, and the Newport mansions.

 The Maple Leaf Train